 · When office furniture and devices are upgraded or replaced

-· If an employee has a change in physical circumstances (e.g. pregnancy or sports injury.)
+· If an employee has a change in physical circumstances (e.g. pregnant worker or sports injury.)

 · When an employee reports concerns about their workstation